wechicken456/RIPv2_Shrub/NOTES.md

 1. Calculation: the checksum is calculated **AFTER** converting all other fields into NETWORK BYTE ORDER.
 Then the checksum ITSELF is stored, without caring about endianness.
 2. Verification: verify checksum BEFORE converting anything host byte order. i.e. Leave everything alone and check the checksum.
 3. ICMP checksum is calculated over the ENTIRE ICMP packet, not just the header.
-4. IPv4 checksum is calcaulated over ONLY the IPv4 HEADER.
+4. IPv4 checksum is calculated over ONLY the IPv4 HEADER.
+5. UDP checksum is calculated from pseudo IPv4 header, UDP header, and UDP data.
+[RFC](https://www.ietf.org/rfc/rfc768.txt)

 # Header lengths